taylormeador/data-streamer/README.md

 I did not run the full benchmarking suite for this iteration because nothing that is put under load by the suite was changed.
 In the future, I will likely add functionality to the benchmark service which will send requests to the analytics endpoints, but I want to wait until I have a standalone analytics API implemented first.

+#### v3 Performance Results
+N/A - The REST API endpoints are not a part of the benchmarking tests.
+These were tested manually (bad practice for a real system, but not the focus of this project).